• Skip to primary navigation

 The garlic sauce / white sauce recipe that I’ve included in the recipe card is my own concoction that I just kinda made up!
 I serve it with all kinds of foods including Mexican fish tacos or carnitas.

-Instant Pot Shawarma can also be served with accompaniments like pickled cucumbers, hummus, and tabbouleh or fatoush (Middle Eastern salads).
+Instant Pot Shawarma can also be served with accompaniments like pickled cucumbers, hummus, tabbouleh, or fatoush (Middle Eastern salads).
+Try it with this delicious mujadara rice and lentil dish.

 Another way of eating the chicken shawarma is as part of a shawarma rice bowl, arranging the toppings side by side.
 You might like to try using my recipe for Instant Pot rice.
 If you use the Pot-in-Pot method, you could make both chicken shawarma and rice at the same time.